IRSB Ecosystem

 - Domain allowlists — no open proxy, only declared outbound domains

-The FormalAgentVerifier uses Z3 SMT solver to provide mathematical proofs of constraint satisfaction — 9 constraints across file access, network, command execution, data exfiltration, resource limits, and permissions.
+The FormalAgentVerifier uses the Z3 SMT solver15 to provide mathematical proofs of constraint satisfaction — nine constraints across file access, network, command execution, data exfiltration, resource limits, and permissions.
 Fail-closed: UNKNOWN is treated as unsafe.
+The smart-contract verification literature is consistent on this point: symbolic-execution approaches (Luu and colleagues’ Oyente16, Kalra and colleagues’ ZEUS17) all use the same closed-world discipline.

 Layer 3: Scout